RaspberryPiFoundation/weather-station/README.md

   `sudo reboot`

 1. Ensure that a CR/BR1225 3 volt coin cell battery has been inserted.
 Positive `+` side facing up.
 1. Enable the Real Time Clock (RTC).

-  Drop into root:
+First drop into root:

   `sudo -s`